plq/mimi/draft-mimi.md

 - https://github.com/plq/mimi/blob/main/vibrate.eml

-This boils down to the following key differences to the JMAP Email object:
+This boils down to the following key differences with the JMAP Email object:

 1. Uses msgpack for the outermost layer instead of JSON.
 2. Force the inner layer(s) to represent an abstract structure, serialized as